pinballsp/DMDMK66/128x32 firmware/README.md

 <b>Instructions for updating the Firmware</b>
 <br><br>
-Unzip the RAR file and copy the dmdmk66.bin file to your SD card (formatted to FAT32).
+Copy the dmdmk66.bin file to your SD card (formatted to FAT32).
 Insert the SD card in the DMDMK66.
 The next time the DMDMK66 starts, it will update automatically.<br><br>
 When you install a new version, delete the dmdmk66.txt file from the SD card, as there may be new parameters available.
 As soon as you start DMDMK66, a new configuration file dmdmk66.txt will be created, you can edit it to modify the configuration (colors, brightness level, palettes, etc.)
 <br><br>
 <b>Configuration Instructions</b>